-The structures we propose to introduce as part of the strategy could take a number of shapes and configurations.
-Rock fishtail structures or rock groynes could both help manage tidal flood risk by absorbing energy from incoming waves and stabilising sand movement and losses.
-This will reduce the amount of work required to maintain beach levels and protect both soft dunal systems and hard seawalls from the impact of wave action and tides.
+The structures we propose as part of the strategy could take a number of shapes and configurations.
+Rock structures or rock groynes could both help manage tidal flood risk by absorbing energy from incoming waves and stabilising sand movement and losses.
+This will reduce the amount of work required to maintain beach levels and protect both dunes and hard seawalls from the impact of wave action and tides.
 The reduction in sand required will also lead to a reduction in our carbon footprint for our flood risk management work.